yasirgit/stripe-subscription-app/README.md

 5. Click "Add endpoint" and enter your ngrok URL followed by the webhook route (e.g., `https://6a55-2a02-908-1871-6ee0-1d8c-a83b-f83f-8ba9.ngrok-free.app/webhooks/stripe`).

-Two failed issues in github CI/CD because of:
-Test: env variable is not there
-Lint:

 Now you can test Stripe webhooks with your local development server.

+**ℹ️ Info:** One test case does not pass the github CI/CD due to the absence of the env file.